Safecast/bitstore.js/README.md

 (note: getNormalizedCoord can be found here: http://developers.google.com/maps/documentation/javascript/maptypes ... this is optional, but if you send extent checks which are out of the bounds of the coordinate system, it will always return false, which is the expected behavior.)

-##What's with the "extent_u32" parameter in LBITS.prototype.ShouldLoadTile?
+##What's with the "extent_u32" parameter in LBITS.ShouldLoadTile?
 Do I need that?

 No.  It's completely optional and a mechanism for preventing allocations if you're particularly hardcore and like buffer pools.
 It will be created automatically internally from the x/y/z parameters.
 Just pass null as shown above and all will be well.